SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 .. test::
     :name: string invalid index
+    :compiler-errors: warning: expression of type 'Character' is unused
+                      warning: result of call to 'index(after:)' is unused
     :asserts: fatal error: Can't form a Character from an empty String

     let greeting = "Guten Tag!" // -HIDE-